bstraa/dsp/02-editors.md

 What terminal editor will you use?
 How did you make your decision?

 I decided to use vim because it is the industry standard and has good tutorials.
-Usability and universality seem important with software.
+I've also noticed a lot of extremely good programmers on quora tend to recommend using it.
+Usability, flexibility universality seem important with software.
+Vim fits the mold.

 ---